hkglue/sas/intl.en-US/User Guide/Security events.md

 ## Settings {#section_bys_bsj_zdb .section}

 You can customize your usual logon locations and scan targets.
-You can also set alarm severity levels and configure advanced logon alarming.
+You can also set alarm severity levels and configure advanced logon detection.

-**Note:** Advanced logon alarming is provided only in TDS Enterprise Edition.
+**Note:** Advanced logon detection is provided only in TDS Enterprise Edition.
 With TDS Enterprise Edition, you can specify more precise conditions of unusual logons, such as specifying valid logon IP addresses, logon times, and accounts.

-To set alarms, follow these steps:
+To set security events, follow these steps:

 1. Log on to the [Threat Detection Service console](https://yundun.console.aliyun.com/?p=sas).
 2. In the left-side navigation pane, click **Events**.